 IHT is payable at a rate of 40% on the value of your estate above the current £325,000 IHT threshold, or £650,000 for couples.
 The government has also recently introduced an additional tax-free allowance if you pass on your home to your children, which for the 2018-19 tax year is £125,000.

 Releasing equity from your home may reduce the value of your estate and therefore may help reduce your IHT liability.

 Another reason equity release has become a popular way of raising extra income for retirement is due to changes to pension rules that mean you are now able to pass on pension assets outside of your estate.
 This means you don’t pay any IHT on pension savings passed onto your beneficiaries after your death.

-For some people, it could make sense to use equity release first to support their retirement goals and once exhausted, start to deplete their pension pot.
+For some people, it could make sense to use their tax-free equity release money first to support their retirement goals and once exhausted, start to deplete their pension pot.
 Another positive of this approach is that as your pension pot is invested for longer, it has more opportunity to continue to grow.

 If you’re thinking about equity release and in particular, to reduce your IHT bill, you must seek professional financial advice first.
-An expert and impartial equity release adviser – such as one from Equity Release Supermarket - will inform you exactly what impact it will have on your finances and recommend a solution based on your personal needs.
+An expert and impartial equity release adviser – such as one from Equity Release Supermarket - will inform you exactly what impact it will have on your finances and tax situation and recommend a solution based on your personal needs.